davydr/medium/aws-polly/README.md

-Change lines 9, 10 and 11 for your S3 files
+Change lines 9, 10 and 11 for your S3 files.
+Set the folder path to "" if your files are directly in your bucket

 If you want a list of AWS Polly voices use a command like this:
 ```aws polly describe-voices --language-code en-US```